cdesterke/mybiblio/README.md

 # mybiblio
 Program with R dependency which catch your bibiography on PUBMED and draw barplots

-##Draw your publications on Pubmed database
+##Draw your publications from Pubmed database

 #usage:
 ./start.sh "your name"